IBM/maximo-labs/docs/facilitator_instructions.md

 4. Create a Report and fill in the boxes: Report Name, Business Purpose, Report Category, and the Cost Center you will be charging it too.
 Report the purchase under “Non-Travel Expenses”.
 Save the Report.

-5. Click on the Expense and make the Expense Type “Emergency Purchase” and the Expense Subtype ”PC Supplies”.
+5. Click `Expense` and make the Expense Type `Emergency Purchase` and the Expense Subtype `PC Supplies`.
 Give the Description box a meaningful description to why you’re purchasing the Nordic Thingy:52.
 Save the expense.

 6. Submit the Report.